 \section{Low dimensions}

 This section contains the proof of Theorem~\ref{thm:dims235}.
-As mentioned in the introduction, a simply connected closed biquotient of dimension at most $5$ is diffeomorphic to one of the following: $S^2,S^3,S^4$, $\mathbb{C}P^2$, $S^2\times S^2$, $\mathbb{C}P^2\sharp \pm\mathbb{C}P^2$, $S^5$, $S^2\times S^3$, $SU(3)/SO(3)$ or $S^3\,\widehat{\times}\, S^2$.
+As mentioned in the Introduction, a simply connected closed biquotient of dimension at most $5$ is diffeomorphic to one of the following: $S^2,S^3,S^4$, $\mathbb{C}P^2$, $S^2\times S^2$, $\mathbb{C}P^2\# \pm\mathbb{C}P^2$, $S^5$, $S^2\times S^3$, $SU(3)/SO(3)$ or $S^3\,\widehat{\times}\, S^2$.

-The fact that the tangent bundle to $\mathbb{C}P^2\sharp \mathbb{C}P^2$ is not a biquotient bundle for any presentation is Proposition~\ref{prop:no_pres}.
-The fact that $\mathbb{C}P^2$ and $\mathbb{H}P^1 = S^4$ have presentations for which the tangent bundle is not a biquotient vector bundle is Theorem~\ref{thm:pres_projective_spaces}.
-Thus, we must show for the remaining examples $G\bq H$ that every presentation with $G$ simply connected, $T(G\bq H)$ is a biquotient vector bundle.
-From Proposition~\ref{prop:reduced}, we may assume the biquotient is reduced.
+The fact that the tangent bundle to $\mathbb{C}P^2\# \mathbb{C}P^2$ is not a biquotient bundle for any presentation is Proposition~\ref{prop:no_pres}.
+The fact that $\mathbb{C}P^2$ and $\mathbb{H}P^1 = S^4$ have reduced presentations for which the tangent bundle is not a biquotient vector bundle is Theorem~\ref{thm:pres_projective_spaces}.
+Thus, we must show for the remaining examples $G\bq H$ that every reduced presentation with $G$ simply connected, $T(G\bq H)\in \Bv(G\bq H)$.

 For $S^5$ and $SU(3)/SO(3)$, it follows from \cite{KZ04,De14} that the only presentations as reduced biquotients are homogeneous, where the result is clear.